JoePall/Exploration-Food/README.md

 Optional/Future Improvement
 //find the time of day and automatically change meal choice based on time [that can be overridden by user]
-//give the user the option to save recipies on seperate html page 'saved recipies'
+//give the user the option to save Recipes on seperate html page 'saved Recipes'

 working on your own branch